Women's Super League: History

 The FA WSL was due to start in 2010 to replace the FA Women's Premier League National Division as the top level of women's football in England but was deferred for a year due to the global economic downturn.
 Sixteen clubs applied for 8 places in the inaugural season of the league: Arsenal, Barnet, Birmingham City, Bristol Academy, Chelsea, Colchester United, Doncaster Rovers Belles, Everton, Leeds Carnegie, Leicester City, Lincoln Ladies, Liverpool, Millwall Lionesses, Newcastle United, Nottingham Forest, and Sunderland.
 Leeds Carnegie later withdrew their application.
 Women's Premier League clubs Blackburn Rovers and Watford declined to apply.
 FA Chief Executive Ian Watmore described the creation of the league as a "top priority" in February 2010.

-The inaugural WSL season kicked off on 13 April 2011 — at Imperial Fields, Chelsea's home ground — with a match between Chelsea and Arsenal, which Chelsea lost 1–0.
+The inaugural WSL season kicked off on 13 April 2011 at Imperial Fields, Chelsea's home ground, with a match between Chelsea and Arsenal, which Chelsea lost 1–0.

-For the 2014 season a second division was created named FA WSL 2, with nine teams and one team being relegated from the WSL 1.
+For the 2014 season, a second division was created named FA WSL 2, with nine teams and one team being relegated from the WSL 1.
 WSL 1 remained as eight teams, with the WSL 2 having ten teams.
 The new WSL 1 licence was awarded to Manchester City.
 Doncaster Rovers Belles were relegated to the WSL 2.
 They appealed against their demotion but were unsuccessful.

 In December 2014, the FA WSL announced a two-year plan to expand the WSL 1 from an eight to a ten-team league.
 Two teams were promoted from the WSL 2 at the end of the 2015 season, while one team was relegated to the WSL 2 with the same happening at the end of the 2016 season.
-Also, for the first time, a team from the FA Women's Premier League earned a promotion to WSL 2, effectively connecting the WSL to the rest of the English women's football pyramid.

-The FA announced in July 2016 that the league would move from a summer league format to a winter one in line with the traditional football calendar in England, with matches played from September to May the following year.
+Also, for the first time, a team from the FA Women's Premier League earned a promotion to WSL 2, effectively connecting the WSL to the rest of the English women's football pyramid.The FA announced in July 2016 that the league would move from a summer league format to a winter league, in line with the traditional football calendar in England, with matches played from September to May the following year.
 A shortened bridging season took place, branded as the FA WSL Spring Series, with teams playing each other once from February to May 2017.